sergestus/Logger/ReadMe.txt

   LogFilePolicy – logger policy, writing messages in a file, in the current directory with the same as application name, with extension log.
   LogFromDllPolicy – policy loading and creating logger from dll.

+10. ADVANCED LOG

+The advanced log is has the same functionality, but when there is no log.dll in the current folder the  messages logs into standard debug output.
+Just include logadv.h into your project and copy following files into the same directory:
+  Log.h
+  TLog.h
+  LogBaseConfigPolicy.h
+  LogDebugPolicy.h
+  LogFromDllPolicyAdv.h